jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 };
 {%endhighlight%}

 The first two lines map all the function names from the webgl context to shorter function names.
-You can visualize the mapping in a developer console:
+You can visualize the mapping by opening the developer console, creating a canvas an running the following:

 {% highlight js %}
 document.body.appendChild(document.createElement('canvas'));